Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Bayesian Hierarchical Additive Models (BHAM)

-Following the GLM notation introduced in Section \ref{sec:intro}, we have a generalized additive model with link function \(g(\cdot)\) and linear predictor with smoothing functions \(B_j(x_j)\) of the variable \(x_j, j = 1, \dots, p.\) The outcome \(Y\) follows a exponential family distribution with density function \(f(y)\), mean \(\mu = g^{-1}(\eta)\) and dispersion parameter \(\phi\), and the data distribution is The basis function matrix, i.e.~the design matrix derived from the smoothing function \(B_j(x_j)\), is denoted \(\boldsymbol{X}_j\) for the variable \(x_j\).
-The dimension of the design matrix depends on the choice of the smoothing function, and is denoted as \(K_j\) for \(x_j\).
-Its corresponding smoothing penalty matrix is denoted as \(\boldsymbol{S}_j\). \(\boldsymbol{\beta}_j\) denotes the basis function coefficients for the \(j\)th variable such that \(B_j(x_j) = \boldsymbol{\beta}_j^T \boldsymbol{X}_j\).
+The basis function matrix, i.e.~the design matrix derived from the smooth function \(B_j(x_j)\), is denoted \(\boldsymbol{X}_j\) for the variable \(x_j\).
+The dimension of the design matrix depends on the choice of the smooth function, and is denoted as \(K_j\) for \(x_j\). \(\boldsymbol{\beta}_j\) denotes the basis function coefficients for the \(j\)th variable such that \(B_j(x_j) = \boldsymbol{\beta}_j^T \boldsymbol{X}_j\).
 With slight abuse of notation, we denote vectors and matrices in bold fonts \(\boldsymbol{\beta}, \boldsymbol{X}\) with conformable dimensions, where scalar and random variables are denoted in unbold fonts \(\beta, X\).
 The matrix transposing operation is denoted with a superscript \(^T\).
-To note, the proposed model can include parametric forms of variables in the model, treating the parametric function as a special case of the smoothing function, e.g.~\(B_j(x_j) = x_j\) with the smoothing penalty matrix defined as \(\boldsymbol{S}_j = \).
+To note, the proposed model can include parametric forms of variables in the model, and hence considers general linear models and semiparametric regression models as special cases.